-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare See Outpatient mental health care in the Benefits Chart Services or prescription drugs provided outside of the United States See Worldwide coverage in the Benefits Chart for coverage of services outside of the United States Supportive devices for the feet (such as orthotics) Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/bath chairs, commodes, and rolling walkers. ✓ TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw. ✓ Transplant expenses beyond plan covered benefits (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor). ✓ Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered √
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services or prescription drugs provided outside of the United States See Worldwide coverage in the Benefits Chart for coverage of services outside of the United States Supportive devices for the feet (such as orthotics) Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/bath chairs, commodes, and rolling walkers. ✓ TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw. √ Transplant expenses beyond plan covered benefits (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor).
+Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered √